Francis Patrick Garvan: Chemical Foundation

 Under Garvan's leadership, the Chemical Foundation supported the first nine years of the Journal of Chemical Education, as well as the microbiology journal Stain Technology (which came about from an idea of Garvan's).
-In the early 1920s, the Chemical Foundation provided over $100,000 to the Commission on the Standardization of Biological Stains, although some thought much of these funds came directly from Garvan himself.
+In the early 1920s, the Chemical Foundation provided over $100,000 to the Commission on the Standardization of Biological Stains, although some thought many of these funds came directly from Garvan himself.
 Garvan and the Chemical Foundation played a role in the founding of the American Institute of Physics, and, in collaboration with Charles Herty, the founding of the National Institutes of Health.

-With financial support of the Chemical Foundation Garvan acted as an active promoter of the Chemurgy-movement.
-He supported in close collaboration with Henry Ford and others a farm-based production of ethanol (alcohol), which finally helped to supply synthetic rubber during World War II.
+With financial support of the Chemical Foundation, Garvan acted as an active promoter of the Chemurgy-movement.
+He supported, in close collaboration with Henry Ford and others, a farm-based production of ethanol (alcohol), which finally helped to supply synthetic rubber during World War II.

-Garvan and his wife, Mabel Brady Garvan, sponsored the American Chemical Society's Prize Essay Contest for seven years in memory of their daughter.
-They also supported the Chemical Foundation as it gave libraries across the United States chemistry reference works.
+Garvan and his wife, Mabel Brady Garvan, sponsored the American Chemical Society's Prize Essay Contest for seven years, in memory of their daughter.
+They also supported the Chemical Foundation, as it gave libraries across the United States chemistry reference works.
 The Garvans' donations to these causes are estimated at one million dollars.

 Honors and awards

-In 1929, the American Chemical Society awarded him its highest honor, the Priestley Medal.
+In 1929, the American Chemical Society awarded Garvan its highest honor, the Priestley Medal.

 In addition to the Priestley Medal (Garvan remains the only non-scientist to receive it), Garvan (jointly with his wife) was awarded in 1929 the American Institute of Chemists Gold Medal.
 He also received honorary degrees from Fordham, Notre Dame, and Yale Universities and Trinity College.

-He was also awarded the Villanova University Mendel Medal.
+Garvan was also awarded the Villanova University Mendel Medal.

 In his turn, Garvan established what is now known as the American Chemical Society's Francis P. Garvan - John M. Olin Medal to "recognize distinguished service to chemistry by women chemists" in 1936.